NaanProphet/krishnastudio-site/_posts/2023-09-15-mixing-vs-mastering.md

 #### Epiphany

 Most revelations seem trivial or obvious after the fact.
-This is one of those moments.
+This is one of them.

 For a long time, mixing and mastering seemed like the same thing, or rather, too similar to be truly different things.
-It first hit me when I realized what automation [see previous post here]({% post_url 2019-09-16-basic-automation %}) actually automates—the movement of someone's hands as they used a mixer!
+It first hit me when I realized what automation ([see previous post here]({% post_url 2019-09-16-basic-automation %})) actually automates—the movement of someone's hands on a mixer!

 #### Mixing